Rahu in 1st House / Ketu in 7th House

 In hard aspects to the 1st-house Node, the tendency is to use the Ketu reflexly by currying favor with the other person; we get on well with this person because we are friendly and hide the less amiable side of our character.
 Thus a false picture of ourself is presented, which considerably blocks our development.
 Certainly, in the 1st house, one has to cultivate one’s image, but it should be presented as honestly as possible.

 If the Node in the 1st house receives soft aspects, the partner, represented by the 7th house, will be very supportive without having to be asked.
 This is not as bad as when the native asks for support.
 The motivation is what matters.
 If the native tries to help himself or herself, the partner may also come along and help.
 That is not stagnation.
 Action has been taken.
-If the Node is on the Ascendant itself, the whole 1st-house theme must be taken very seriously.
+As the Node is on the Ascendant itself, the whole 1st-house theme must be taken very seriously.
 In soft aspects, and very much more so in inconjuncts, it is observable that often the native does not care to emphasize the ego, because it is not the ‘done thing’.
 This can be a big mistake, since without parading our ego we have no real chance in the world.
 The world will not know who we are.
 It is preferable to try and make the best possible impression on people than to make none at all.
 The Node on the Ascendant is a placement in which the native almost always has to call attention to himself or herself.
 The world has to be made to look at him or her.
 It is very important to put the self forward and to keep on improving the personal image.

 Rahu in the first house.
 If the Rahu is in the first house, the person’s greatest growth, evolution, and fulfillment come through developing his/her own personality and personal power.
 He/she has been too dependent on marriage partners in past lives, and has relinquished his individuality and authority to his/her mates.
 The person must follow his/her instincts and impulses, and learn to care for his/her own destiny.
 He/she must not allow himself to be dominated, manipulated, or overshadowed by the feelings and wishes of others.
 There is a great likelihood that the person will become enmeshed in early marriage and soon feel smothered and controlled.
 He/she may (with great effort, pain, and struggle) eventually free himself in order to develop and nurture his own personality, ambitions, and self-expression.
 Then the possibility of growth, satisfaction, and a sense of accomplishment becomes a reality.